althea-hansel/PDB-structure-parameter-determination/README.md

 Overview
 =============
 All scripts and data structure to calculate structure parameters are contained in the provided python files and run from get_structure_parameters.py.
-The user must provide a parameters.txt file in the same format as the example file
+The user must provide a parameters.txt file in the same format as the example file.

+The example folder includes all scripts, input PDB structures for the Aurora Kinase A, and the output file.

 Method
 =============